 This section walks through the steps for first time merchants with Magento, Magento SIs, and existing Magento merchants moving to the cloud.
 If you already completed some of these steps or have an existing Magento developer environment, review the following for expected results and continue to the next step.
 Some configurations and workflows differ for Adobe Commerce than a typical Enterprise Edition installation.

 Set up an account

-To begin working with a project and develop your store, you should have received an e-mail invitation to create a Magento Commerce Cloud account.
+To begin working with a project and develop your store, you should have received an e-mail invitation to create a Cloud for Adobe Commerce account.
 The account provides access to your project for Magento development and deployment across all supported environments.

 You should receive an e-mail invitation to verify and access the project.
 If you do not see the invitation, check your junk e-mail folder.
 Click the Verify my account option in the email to verify and access your project account.

 When logged in, your project should open with a